 E-TRIALS is an open research platform that relies on ASSISTments.
 If you are interested in using the E-TRIALS platform, please reach out to Dr. Heffernan!

-E-TRIALS is being used to give pretest, posttest and random assignment to researchers who study learning.
-Our system streamlines the research process and allows researchers to conduct studies at a high speed and low cost.
+E-TRIALS is being used to give pretests, posttests, and randomly assigned experimental learning interventions to students.
+Our system streamlines the research process and allows researchers to conduct studies at high speeds and low costs.